-Security for organizations and remote workers.
-Many organizations use VPNs to safeguard company data so that no one who isn't connected to their network can see it.
+Security for organisations and remote workers.
+Many organisations use VPNs to safeguard company data so that no one who isn't connected to their network can see it.
 This is essential when dealing with sensitive information, like work emails or banking information.
 A VPN also makes it possible for remote workers to access company resources, even when they aren't on site.

 A private connection on public W-Fi.
 On an unsecured network, anyone can see your personal information.
 A VPN connection defends against this by encrypting your data and hiding your identity, which is especially needed for mobile browsing on public Wi-Fi.